usubalang/usuba/_posts/2020-08-16-future-work.md

 <img style="height:auto;width:auto;max-width:100%" src="{{ site.baseurl }}/assets/images/blog/chacha20-round-vslice-2.png">
 </p>

-Using pure vslicing in that case however may not be optimal, because 16 registers are required, which leaves no unused registers for temporary variables on SSE or AVX.
+Using pure vslicing may be sub-optimal because 16 registers are required, which leaves no register for temporary variables on SSE or AVX.
 In practice, at least one register of the state will have to be spilled to memory.

-Rather than parallelizing Chacha20 by filling SSE or AVX register with independent inputs, it is possible to do the parallization for a single instance on SSE registers (or two instances on AVX2).
-Since the first 4 calls to `QR` operate on independent values, we an pack the 16 32-bit words of the state within 4 SSE (or AVX) registers, and a single call to `QR` will compute it four times on a _single_ input:
+Rather than parallelizing Chacha20 by filling SSE or AVX register with independent inputs, it is possible to do the parallelization of a single instance on SSE registers (respectively, two instances on AVX2).
+Since the first 4 calls to `QR` operate on independent values, we can pack the 16 32-bit words of the state within 4 SSE (or AVX) registers, and a single call to `QR` will compute it four times on a _single_ input:

 <p align="center" style="margin-top:30px;margin-bottom:30px;">
 <img style="height:auto;width:auto;max-width:100%" src="{{ site.baseurl }}/assets/images/blog/chacha20-round-par.png">